mesosphere-backup/dcos-cassandra-service/README.md

 ```
 $ dcos cassandra --name=<service-name> node describe <nodeid>
 ```
-In contrast to the status command, this command requests information from the DC/OS Cassandra Service and not the Cassandra node.

 In contrast to the `status` command, `node describe` requests information from the DC/OS Cassandra Service and not the Cassandra node.